-- 1. Attend a pre-construction meeting.
+1. Attend a pre-construction meeting.
 The purpose of the pre-construction meeting is to establish procedures to be followed during the construction phase of the development.

-The Owner, Architect of Record, contractor, Minnesota Housing staff architect and labor standards officer (if applicable) must attend.
+The owner, architect of record, contractor, Minnesota Housing staff architect, and labor standards officer (if applicable) must attend.
 Topics normally discussed include:

 - a.
-Monthly draw meeting schedule

-- b.
-Construction draw procedure
+Monthly draw meeting schedule - b.
+Construction draw procedure - c.

-- c.
 Handling requests for changes - d.
 Temporary project sign - e.
 Davis Bacon and Related Acts (DBRA) (if applicable) - f.
-Section 3 and Minority Business Enterprise and Women Business Enterprise (if applicable) - 2.
+Section 3 and Black, Indigenous, and People of Color-owned Business Enterprise and Women-owned Business Enterprise (BIPOCBE/WBE) (if applicable) - 2.
 Administer on-site construction meetings: - a.
 Every two weeks is preferred; however, at least once a month in conjunction with the monthly draw meeting is required. - b.
 Prepare and disseminate construction meeting minutes. - 3.
-Call for the Architect of Record's review and approval of shop drawings, product data, samples and mock-ups. - 4.
+Call for the architect of record's review and approval of shop drawings, product data, samples, and mock-ups. - 4.
 Provide supervision required to assemble materials and performing labor to achieve a completed project. - 5.
-Study and follow the contract documents and laws and regulations affecting construction, and cooperate with the Architect of Record and other contractors and subcontractors to the extent necessary to accomplish the work. - 6.
-Select the means, methods, techniques, sequences and safety procedures for coordinating and constructing the work on time and within budget. - 7.
+Study and follow the contract documents and laws and regulations affecting construction and cooperate with the architect of record and other contractors and subcontractors to the extent necessary to accomplish the work. - 6.
+Select the means, methods, techniques, sequences, and safety procedures for coordinating and constructing the work on time and within budget. - 7.
 Administer construction tests and inspections. - 8.
 Prepare Contractor's Application and Certificate for Payment (AIA Documents G702 and G703). - 9.
-Pay for all the labor, materials, equipment, utilities and services necessary to accomplish the work. - 10.
-Fulfill all contractual responsibilities for permits, bonds, certificates and other written notices, authorizations, approvals, objections and submittals. - 11.
-Submit a Request for Information (RFI) to the Architect of Record whenever documents are not clear in their requirements. - 12.
+Pay for all the labor, materials, equipment, utilities, and services necessary to accomplish the work. - 10.
+Fulfill all contractual responsibilities for permits, bonds, certificates, and other written notices, authorizations, approvals, objections, and submittals. - 11.
+Submit a Request for Information (RFI) to the architect of record whenever documents are not clear in their requirements. - 12.
 Construction contract modifications: - a.
-Wait for approval before executing any design or material modifications. - b.
-When significant design or material modifications occur that affect the construction cost, and/or when extension of the contract time is justified, the Architect of Record must prepare a change order (AIA Document G701). - c.
-All change orders must include a detailed material and labor quantity and cost itemization (normally prepared by the contractor) showing how adjustments to the contract sum were determined. - d.
-Change orders must be approved by the Owner, contractor, Architect of Record and the Minnesota Housing staff architect. - 13.
-Notify Minnesota Housing immediately in the event of Owner default. - 14.
+Wait for approval before executing any design or material modifications.

+- b.
+When significant design or material modifications occur that affect the construction cost, and/or when extension of the contract time is justified, the architect of record must prepare a change order (AIA Document G701). - c.
+All change orders must include a detailed material and labor quantity and cost itemization (normally prepared by the contractor) showing how adjustments to the contract sum were determined. - Change orders must be approved by the owner, contractor, architect of record, and the Minnesota Housing staff architect. - 13.
+Notify Minnesota Housing immediately in the event of owner default. - 14.
 Initiate the project closeout process, which typically includes the following: - a.
-Provide a list of incomplete items (punch list) including monetary value of each.

-- b.
-Notify Owner of any changes in insurance coverage. - c.
+Provide a list of incomplete items (punch list) including monetary value of each. - b.
+Notify owner of any changes in insurance coverage. - c.
 Submit all warranties, maintenance contracts and required operating instructions. - d.
 Show compliance with all legal construction requirements and inspections as required for certificate of occupancy. - e.
 Submit record documents showing recorded changes made during construction to drawings, specifications, addenda, etc. - f.
 Deliver replacement and maintenance stock of material, if specified. - g.
-Complete keying schedule, make final changes to lock cylinders and coordinate shifting responsibility for security to the Owner. - h.
-Instruct the Owner in the operation and maintenance of systems and equipment. - i.
+Complete keying schedule, make final changes to lock cylinders and coordinate shifting responsibility for security to the owner. - h.
+Instruct the owner in the operation and maintenance of systems and equipment. - i.
 Thoroughly clean construction debris from all site areas. - j.
 Restore damaged finishes. - k.
 Submit the required guarantees and certificates of inspection. - I. Obtain certificate(s) of occupancy from the local municipality (if applicable). - m.
-Request Architect of Record's inspection for substantial completion. - 15.
+Request architect of record's inspection for substantial completion. - 15.
 Perform any additional duties associated with completing the work as required by the contract documents. - 16.
 Complete and submit Minnesota Housing's "Certificate of General Contractor."